 What at first glance looks like a typical sneaker with suede as upper leather is revealed only by means of the symbols as a synthetic fibre.

-Symbols used in other countries
+Symbols and labeling requirements used in other countries

 In Italy the tanneries association Unic is constantly trying to complicate the import of leather by laws and regulations.